4c3e/rrtp-spec/README.md

 # 3 RIP Responses
 RIP responses consist of a single CRLF-terminated header line, optionally followed by a response body.
 For simplicity, message headers and bodies are bundled together in the following method:
+`[header,body]`

+Here is how RIP Responses are constructed in the reference python implementation:

 ```python
 packed_rip_respond = umsgpack.packb([header,body])